By Janine Benner, MA, CCC-SLP, BCS-CL, ASDCS, and Abbie Keibler, MA, CCC-SLP

 Personally, I also find weighted caseloads are much easier to measure when reports are run!
 Usually, all of this data (e.g. preschool age, AAC) can be pulled straight from your IEP system.

-Flexible approaches can also support workload.
-When services are aligned with eligibility, student progress, and current needs, it helps ensure time is focused where it’s most needed, while creating space for collaboration, planning, and documentation without compromising meaningful services.
+Flexible approaches can also support workload by enabling school-based SLPs to shift how they use their time.
+When services are aligned with eligibility, student progress, and current needs, it helps ensure time is focused where it’s most needed.
+Instead of constantly trying to fit services into a packed schedule or working outside of school hours, flexible models create space for planning, collaboration, meetings, documentation, and data review that truly support student progress and individualized services.

 If you’re thinking about trying a different service model, start small: